 MSCs were administered intravenously.
 Researchers used clinical evaluation, NIHSS, mRS, and the Barthel Indel to determine the effectiveness of the treatment.
 The results of the treatment were promising for patients recovering from strokes.
 There were no adverse events related to stem cell treatment.
 The group that received stem cell treatment saw significant improvement in motor NIHSS.
 There were also improvements in motor-Fugl-Meyer scores and task-related activity in MI-4a and MI-4p.

 Autologous mesenchymal stem cell therapy has been demonstrated to be a safe and feasible treatment option for those who have suffered moderate to severe stroke.
-Results from fMRI imaging studies revealed regional increases in task-related activity within the primary motor cortex associated with passive wrist movement following cell therapy administration.
+Results from fMRI imaging studies revealed regional increases in task-related activity within the primary motor cortex associated with passive wrist movement following stem cell therapy administration.
 This ability suggests that measuring physiological responses in sensorimotor areas may provide valuable information on how effective any given therapeutic intervention is at improving overall functioning following a brain injury such as a stroke.
 In particular, this could help clinicians identify patients who will most likely benefit from certain treatments faster than relying solely on behavioral assessments alone.

 Overall, autologous MSC therapy appears to be safe and effective for treating moderate to severe stroke patients.
 Both behavioral and physiological improvements can be measured following treatment administration which suggests that it could play an important role in helping individuals recover better after suffering a stroke-related injury or disorder.
-Furthermore, applying fMRI techniques provides additional evidence that measuring changes in task-related activity within the MI region may be useful as an objective biomarker for assessing recovery progress following cell therapy interventions for stroke survivors.
+Furthermore, applying fMRI techniques provides additional evidence that measuring changes in task-related activity within the MI region may be useful as an objective biomarker for assessing recovery progress following stem cell therapy interventions for stroke survivors.

 Skip to content